6 Best Business Checking Accounts of 2024

 Why we chose it: Chase is our best business checking account with mobile customer payment processing because of its QuickAccept feature, which offers fast processing and competitive transaction fees for mobile phone payments.

-Every Chase Business Complete Checking includes Chase QuickAccept, allowing business owners to accept customer payments via their mobile phones.
+Every Chase Business Complete Checking account includes Chase QuickAccept, which allows business owners to accept customer payments via their mobile phones.
 Payments received by 8 p.m.
-ET Sunday through Friday will be deposited to your Chase account the same day.
+ET Sunday through Friday will be deposited into your Chase account the same day.

 Note that Chase charges its own fees — $3 in the U.S. and $5 internationally — for using out-of-network ATMs.
 This fee is in addition to any charge set by the ATM company.